SUSE/cap-release-notes/Installation-SUSE-CAP-1.0.md

 ## Additional resources

-This document describes the basic installation instructions for RC 1.
-In future versions this information will be in the [official SUSE CAP documentation](http://docserv.suse.de/documents/#CAP_1).
+This document describes the basic installation instructions for SUSE Cloud Application Platform.
+This information will be in the [official SUSE CAP documentation](http://docserv.suse.de/documents/#CAP_1).
 Some more details about special use cases can currently be found in the instructions for the open source projects:[SUSE Cloud Foundry](https://github.com/SUSE/scf/wiki/How-to-Install-SCF) and [Stratos UI](https://github.com/SUSE/stratos-ui/tree/master/deploy/kubernetes).
 Generic Cloud Foundry documentation is in the [upstream docs](https://docs.cloudfoundry.org).